 For more information about foreign student applications, contact the Admissions Department.

-* It is important to note that while foreign students may take the New York State licensure exam to receive a license, in order to practice massage therapy, one must be either a United States citizen or an eligible non-citizen.
+* It is important to note that while international students may take the New York State licensure exam to receive a license to practice massage therapy, one must be either a United States citizen or an eligible non-citizen.